Generating income and maximising funds

 Use your school site to make extra money

-• Yoga, pilates and other exercise classes
+• Local sports clubs and exercise classes

-• Weight loss and other support groups
+• Religious and other community groups

 • Evening and weekend adult education classes